teal-language/tl/docs/src/interfaces.md

 both as a Lua table and as a type.
-In object-oriented terms, the record itself works as class whose fields work as class attributes, while other tables declared with the record type are objects whose fields are object atributes.
+In object-oriented terms, the record itself works as class whose fields work as class attributes, while other tables declared with the record type are objects whose fields are object attributes.
 For example:

 ```lua
 local record MyConcreteRecord